Developers aren't reading your docs

 Connect your docs to the tools developers actually use

 This is what the Model Context Protocol (MCP) enables.
-Itâs an open standard that lets AI assistants connect to external data sources.
-Think of it as a bridge between an AI coding assistant and your documentation.
+Itâs an open standard that lets AI assistants connect to external data sources, a bridge between an AI coding assistant and your documentation.
+With an MCP server pointing at your docs, the assistant fetches answers directly from your content in real time, not from training data and not from Google.

-And hereâs the part most people miss: you register a description of what your docs contain.
-The AI uses that description to decide when to query your docs.
+The part worth understanding is how the assistant decides when to use it.
+You register a description of what your docs contain, and the AI uses that description to decide when to query them.
 If a developer is working with your SDK and hits an authentication problem, the assistant knows your docs are the right place to look.
-Itâs not a keyword search.
+It isnât a keyword search.
 The AI decides based on context.

 What this means for documentation teams

-You also get better feedback.
-When AI assistants query your docs, you can see what questions are being asked.
-Thatâs direct signal about what developers are trying to do.
-Better than pageview analytics ever was.
+And you get better feedback than pageviews ever gave you.
+When AI assistants query your docs, you can see what questions are being asked, which is direct signal about what developers are actually trying to do.

 What this doesnât fix

 MCP doesnât fix bad docs.
-If your content is incomplete or outdated, AI will serve incomplete, outdated answers.
-Just faster.
+If your content is incomplete or outdated, AI will serve incomplete, outdated answers, just faster.

 Where to start

 Your docs are already being consumed by AI.
-The question is whether youâre serving the right answers or letting the model guess.
+The only question is whether youâre serving the right answers or letting the model guess.